 In this article, we look at five ways on how to prioritize work for your team.

-These best practices will help you overcome work prioritization challenges.
+These best practices will help you overcome work management challenges.
 Plus, you’ll be able to deliver projects without burning out your team.

 - Map Work to Business Goals